raxod502/intuitive-explanations/about/projects.md

   [ClojureScript] webapp that did not require a huge number of incomprehensible build system configuration files that nobody quite understood.
 It almost worked.
+* [mood-tracker] (Spring 2017): Small [AppleScript] utility to record data about personal mood at regular intervals.
+This project was abandoned when I realized that trying to systematize everything in my life was actually not making me happier.
 * [acc] (Summer 2017 -- Summer 2018): Command-line accounting tool
   with first-class support for reconciling multiple ledgers interactively.
 This project was abandoned when it was pointed out to me by a friend that I didn't actually have to track every single one of my financial transactions.
+* [Dotman] (Summer 2017 -- Summer 2018): A very silly idea I had to write a unified package manager (with [Ruby] DSL) for my entire system configuration (e.g. software installation, configuration, dotfiles, misc scripts, etc.).
+This was abandoned when I realized I could just manually write down what I did to configure my laptop.
+If you actually want for declarative system configuration, you should probably be using [Nix].
+* [elint] (Summer -- Fall 2017): An attempt at deduplicating various [CI] utilities for my [Emacs] packages.
+It didn't provide enough value to justify the overhead, although there are other projects which provide the same functionality in a more powerful manner.
 * [etunes] (Fall 2017 -- Summer 2018): [Declarative],
   [version-controlled][version control] music library manager for [Emacs].
 Attempt #1 at a personal music library manager.